syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/items.md

 #### Create Dropdown Popup on Demand

-The [createPopupOnClick](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonDropDownSettings.html#Syncfusion_EJ2_Ribbon_RibbonDropDownSettings_CreatePopupOnClick) property allows you to have control over popup creation.
-When you set it to `true`, the popup is created only when you open it.
-By default, it's set to `false`.
+You can handle the creation of popups, by using the [createPopupOnClick](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonDropDownSettings.html#Syncfusion_EJ2_Ribbon_RibbonDropDownSettings_CreatePopupOnClick) property.
+If set to `true`, the popup will only be created upon opening.
+By default the value is `false`.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}